panva/jose/README.md

 [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).
 The rest is to be considered private API and is subject to change between any versions.

+**Although.** Draft specification profiles are updated as minor versions of the library, therefore, since they may have breaking changes use the `~` semver operator when using these and pay close attention to changelog and the drafts themselves.

 #### How do I use it outside of Node.js

 It is **only built for >=10.13.0 Node.js** environment - including `jose` in transpiled